weaveworks/weave-gitops/README.md

 Lint frontend code with `make ui-lint` - using Prettier (https://prettier.io/) will get you on the right track!

-Run frontend tests with `make ui-test`
+Run frontend tests with `make ui-test` - update CSS snapshots with `npm run test -- -u`

 Check dependency vulnerabilities with `make ui-audit`